PavanRangani/docs/docs/prd/philanthropy/export.md

   - Amount Paid

     - Shows Amount of Paid payment
+    - Show total at the bottom.
   - Tax Deductible Amount

     - Shows `Tax Deductible Amount` of Paid payment
+    - Show total at the bottom.
 - Sorting: Alphabetical order of organization name.

 ### UI Requirement